 It is ultimately the responsibility of pet owners to ensure pets meet the requirements of the destinations they will be visiting and the airlines they will be using to get there.
 When scheduling your pet’s appointment, be prepared to tell our receptionist which country(s) or state(s) your pet will be visiting.

 You can view specific pet travel requirements for countries and states at the USDA’s website.
 You should also research your airline’s rules to ensure pets meet their requirements.
 We encourage you to research these requirements prior to scheduling your pet’s appointment.

 Start the Certification Process

-Sleepy Hollow Animal Hospital’s resident veterinarian, Dr. Romano, is a USDA Accredited Veterinarian.
-If you have upcoming travel plans, we encourage you to gather the necessary information, then contact us to schedule an appointment.
-Our veterinarian will help you through the steps involved in preparing your pet for international travel.
+Dr. Romano is a USDA Accredited Veterinarian.
+If you have upcoming international travel plans, we encourage you to gather the necessary information, then contact us to schedule an appointment.
+Dr. Romano and his team will guide you through the steps involved in preparing your pet for international travel.